schnetzi/spin-template-wordpress/README.md

 This project is still under development.
 Things that need to be done are

 * [ ] Create github actions for automatic deployments
-* [ ] Test the deploy functionality to run the containers in production

 ## Resources
 - **[Website](https://serversideup.net/open-source/spin/)** overview of the product.